irene-ballantini/nsclc_survival/README.md

   --skip-download       Skip the download and organization of DICOM data (use local data if present) --skip-extraction     Skip the preprocessing and extraction of radiomic features
 ```
 To see how `--skip-download` and `--skip-extraction` influence the pipeline workflow go to the [Pipeline Behavior Matrix](#pipeline-behavior-matrix) section.
-Instead execution examples and Use Cases of the Command Line are listed below the [Execution Examples and Use Cases](#-execution-examples-and-use-cases) section.
+Instead execution examples and Use Cases of the Command Line are listed below the [Execution Examples and Use Cases](#bulb-execution-examples-and-use-cases) section.

-### Quick Example of Use
+### Quick Example of Use (No Modelling Included)

 Since the default number of patients to download is set to 100, you can quickly test the pipeline's operation on a smaller cohort by running:
 ```
 nsclc_survival --n-patients 15
 ```
+> [!CAUTION]
+> While **15** patients are enough to test the data download, preprocessing, and radiomic feature extraction phases, this minimal cohort is generally **insufficient for the modelling phase**.
+Depending on the random split, the pipeline will safely interrupt the execution after feature extraction due to one of the following built-in security checks:
+>
+> * **Stratification Failure (ValueError):** If the 15 selected patients do not contain enough events or non-events to perform a stratified split, `scikit-learn` will stop the execution and the following message will appear:
+>   ```text
+>   CRITICAL ERROR DURING DATA SPLITTING: The least populated class in y has only 1 member, which is too few...
+>   Please increase the number of patients (e.g., --n-patients 40) to ensure a stable statistical split.
+>   ```
+> * **Insufficient Training Data Size:** Even if the split succeeds, if the resulting Train Set contains fewer than 15 patients, the pipeline will halt to prevent mathematical crashes and non-convergence during Cross-Validation or Deep Learning training.
+>
+> To successfully run the **entire pipeline** (including Lasso-Cox, Deep Cox, and risk classification reports), it is highly recommended to use at least **40 patients** (`--n-patients 40`); this number depends on the composition of the dataset.

-**Note**: While 15 patients are far too few to yield statistically significant survival models, running this smaller setup allows you to quickly verify that all parts of the pipeline function correctly.
-Data downloading, preprocessing, and radiomic feature extraction are highly time-consuming phases; starting with a minimal cohort will save you a considerable amount of time during your initial setup.
+**Note**: Running this smaller setup with 15 patients allows you to quickly verify that all structural components of the pipeline function correctly.
+Data downloading, preprocessing, and radiomic feature extraction are highly time-consuming phases; starting with a minimal cohort will save a considerable amount of time during your initial setup and evaluation.

 ## Testing